Updated on 2024-09-05 GMT+08:00

 • APIs: REST APIs that can be called by a user who has been granted specific permissions.

 • IAM projects/Enterprise projects: the authorization scope of a custom policy.
 A custom policy can be applied to IAM projects or enterprise projects or both.
 Policies that contain actions for both IAM and enterprise projects can be used and applied for both IAM and Enterprise Management.
 Policies that contain actions only for IAM projects can be used and applied to IAM only.
-For details about the differences between IAM and Enterprise Management, see Differences Between IAM and Enterprise Management.
+Administrators can check whether an action supports IAM projects or enterprise projects in the action list.
+For details about the differences between IAM and enterprise management, see What Are the Differences Between IAM and Enterprise Management?

 AOM supports the following actions that can be defined in custom policies: